opattison/olivermakes/_posts/2013-09-26-casey-trees-membership.md

 Of the colors above, the first six were newly chosen for the membership campaign, while the last four were already in use on the site.

-### “Hiding” content
+### Progressively disclosing content

-We ended up with so many membership benefits to list that the excerpt cards explaining the benefits would be *long*: at least 100 to over 300 words, with a lot of repetition from one level to the next.
+We had so many membership benefits to list that the excerpts explaining the benefits would be long: at least 100 to over 300 words, with a lot of repetition from one level to the next.
 I decided to use the HTML5 `<details>` and `<summary>` elements to manage this density.
 This is a JavaScript-free[^2] method for [progressively disclosing](http://en.wikipedia.org/wiki/Progressive_disclosure) content.
 We would include only the brief summary of each benefit, such as “**Invitation for you and a guest to our annual fall event**” (the `<summary>`) with more information available in the `<details>` element activated by a click or a tap.

 ## Turning custom styles into reusable patterns